barefootwriter/KPU/IDEA/dev/outcomes.md

 * Developing a path of self-assessment, self-regulation, and self-reflection.
 * Following the search for knowledge and meaningful answers.
 * Finding useful solutions to complex problems.
-* Developing the creative imagination.
+* Developing creativity through play and imagination.
 * Thinking for oneself.